-Day Job: Senior Mining Engineer (Rio Tinto)
+Day Job: Mine Technical Services Superintendent (Rio Tinto)

 Evelyn has always maintained a strong passion for science, completing degrees in both Astrophysics and Engineering, before working as a fly-in-fly-out mining engineer in the West Australian Pilbara.
 Evelyn founded the Innovators’ Tea Party in 2016 after being inspired by her work and volunteer positions with school students across Western Australia.
 She is driven by her desire to promote the wonderful opportunities available to young women in STEM careers and share her love of all things STEM.
 On the weeks when she is not mining iron ore in the Pilbara, Evelyn can often be found gazing at the night sky through a telescope or sailing on the Swan River.

 Day Job: Medical Research Scientist (UWA)